primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 The most-commonly-used filters are always visible at the top of the Filters Panel.
 To expose more specific filters, click the "More" button below the panel.
 To re-hide these, click "Less".

 Once you have set one or more filters, click the "Apply" button at the top of the Filters panel to update your list results.
-To clear the filters you had selected, click the "Clear" button.
+To clear the filters you have selected, click the "Clear" button.

 You can also save a set of filters for later use by clicking the "Save" button at the top of the Filters Panel.
-You will now see the modal pictured below.
+This opens the modal pictured below.

 ![](img/v2/filter-save.png)